lyteword/kjv/psalms/psalm-94.md

 <sup>21</sup> They gather themselves together against the soul of the righteous, and condemn the innocent blood.

-<sup>22</sup> But the LORD is my defence; and my God is the rock of my refuge.
+<sup>22</sup> But the LORD is my defence; and my God *is* the rock of my refuge.

-<sup>23</sup> And he shall bring upon them their own iniquity, and shall cut them off in their own wickedness; yea, the LORD our God shall cut them off.
+<sup>23</sup> And he shall bring upon them their own iniquity, and shall cut them off in their own wickedness; *yea*, the LORD our God shall cut them off.